todofixthis/exercise-misbehaving-application/README.md

+_This exercise is based on a real problem that we had to solve at EFL.
+It is designed to show you an example of the kinds of challenges you would be working on at EFL, as well as to help us understand how you approach these kinds of challenges!
+Good luck, and above all, have fun!_

 # Misbehaving Application Exercise
-Unit tests are failing, the app crashes after the first request... what's going
-    on here?!

-## Objective
-One of your fellow developers is building a web application to collect
+You are building a web application to collect information about bank loan applicants.

-    information about bank loan applicants.
-The user is presented with a field to enter details about an applicant (name, birthday, email, etc.), and then the values are stored in the user's session.
+The user is presented with a form to  enter details about an applicant (name, birthday, email, etc.), and then the values are stored in the user's session.

-On subsequent page loads, the applicant details are retrieved from the session
-    to pre-fill the form, display on the page, etc.

-The app appears to work correctly the first time the user submits the form.
-    The applicant details appear correctly, and checking the database shows that the data were stored correctly in the session.
+When the user first submits the form, the applicant details are stored correctly in the session.

-However, on all subsequent page views, the application crashes with a weird
+However, on all subsequent page views, the application crashes with a weird error.

-    error, and the only way to recover from the error is to delete the browser's session cookie or clear out the contents of the session in the database.
+So far, the only way you've found to make the error go away is to delete the browser's session cookie, or to clear out the session contents in the database.

-You have been tasked with tracking down the source of the problem, and fixing
+**Your goal is to track down the root cause of the bug, and fix it.**
-    it.

 # Installation
 This exercise is compatible with Python 2.7, 3.4, 3.5 and 3.6.